 In her book, Language Development and Learning to Read, Diane McGuinness describes the decoding strategies that children taught in whole-language /mixed methods classrooms ACTUALLY use.
 'In my research on children's reading strategies, I found that by the end of first grade, children in whole-language classrooms were using three different decoding strategies.
 A small minority were decoding primarily by phonemes (one sound at a time).
 Another group, whom I call "part-word decoders," searched for recognizable little words or word fragments inside bigger words.
 A third group ("whole-word guessers") decoded the first letter phonetically, then guessed the word by its length and shape – the overall visual pattern made by the letter string.
 Very few children used a pure sight-word strategy (the telephone number strategy -see Method 1*), and the children who did usually stopped reading before the end of the school year.
 Reading test scores reflected these strategies, with the phonemic decoders superior, part-word decoders next, and whole-word guessers the worst.
 When these children were followed to third grade, the whole-word guessers had not changed their approach and were the undisputed worst readers in the class.
 Some part-word decoders had graduated to phonemic decoding, but the majority of the third graders remained primarily part-word decoders.
 Once more, phonemic decoders were far and away the best readers.
 This shows that children are active learners, and when confronted with vague or misleading guidelines for how to read, they try out strategies to overcome this difficulty.
 The fact that these strategies are different, and that they tend to stay constant over such a long period of time, is strong evidence against a developmental explanation.'(D. McGuinness.
 LDLR p3)

-''All children are different'', and children learn in different ways due to their different learning styles or learning characteristics, commonly expressed as, 'One size doesn't fit all'.
+''All children are different'' and therefore learn in different ways depending on their personal thinking or learning style, commonly expressed as, ''One size doesn't fit all''.
 As 'Equus' comments on the Guardian website, ''How often do we see this statement made as if it is the unanswerable clincher to the debate?
 Try applying the same argument to learning another skill, say, driving a car.
 Adults are all different and one size doesn't fit all, but they'd be in deep trouble if they didn't learn the correct sequence for using the pedals of a car, the correct procedures for signalling, and the rules of the road.
 There may be small variations in the way they acquire this knowledge, but there is only one body of knowledge which has to be learned'' (Equus.Guardian comment).
-In his final report, Sir Jim Rose also responded
+In his 2006 report, Sir Jim Rose also responded

 have to come to terms with the same alphabetic principles